-If you’ve ever struggled over choosing no-name gasoline for your car, or wondered why the packaging on generic pharmaceuticals closely resembles the brand-name item next to it, you already know the answer.
+If you’ve ever struggled over choosing no-name gasoline for your car or wondered why the packaging on a generic pharmaceutical closely resembles the brand-name next to it, you already know the answer:

 A consistent visual identity unified in theme, tone, and appearance creates a sense of familiarity and trust.

 I’ll bet that you know immediately when Trader Joe’s “Fearless Flyer’ is in your stack of mail even before sorting.
 Did that email claiming to be from Wells Fargo Bank make you feel uneasy without knowing exactly why?